IzzyFigueroa/professional_readme_generator/README.md

   - [License](#license)

   ## Questions
- My Github username is https://github.com/help
+ My Github username is https://github.com/izzyfigueroa

- Please contact me at help
+ Please contact me at izzyfigueroa6@gmail.com

   ## Description
- help
+ This is a markdown generator

   ## Installation
- help
+ n/a
   ## Usage
- help
+ n/a

   ## Contribution Guidelines
- hep
+ n/a
   ## Testing
- help
+ none

   ## License
-This project is licensed under the terms of the MIT.
-For more information, please visit https://opensource.org/licenses/MIT.
+This project is licensed under the terms of the Apache 2.0.
+For more information, please visit https://opensource.org/licenses/Apache-2.0.